IIIT-ISS/hackathon39/README.md

 # Delivery Website

-This repository contains the code for a delivery website.
+This repository contains the code for a delivery website called IIITeatz.
 The website allows customers to browse a menu, place orders, and pay online.
 The website also has a private section where staff can view and manage orders.
 Files

 ## The repository contains the following files: